wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ## Conclusion

 I remember the first time I tried to publish a package, and it was a nightmare.
 I was just starting in Python and I have to spend a "few hours" trying to understand what the `setup.py` file was and how to use it.
-In the end, I ended up with several different files: a `Makefile`, a `MANIFEST.in`, a `requirements.txt` and a `test_requirements.txt`.
+In the end, I ended up with several files: a `Makefile`, a `MANIFEST.in`, a `requirements.txt` and a `test_requirements.txt`.
 That's why the words of [Sébastien Eustace](https://github.com/sdispater), the creator of [Poetry](https://github.com/sdispater/poetry), made a lot of sense to me:

 > Packaging and dependency management in Python are rather convoluted and hard to understand for newcomers.
 Even for seasoned developers it might be cumbersome at times to create all files needed in a Python project: `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.
 >
 > So I wanted a tool that would limit everything to a single configuration file to do: dependency management, packaging and publishing.
 >
 > It takes inspiration in tools that exist in other languages, like `composer` (PHP) or `cargo` (Rust).
 >
 > And, finally, there is no reliable tool to properly resolve dependencies in Python, so I started `poetry` to bring an exhaustive dependency resolver to the Python community.

-Poetry is by [no means perfect](https://frostming.com/2019/01-04/pipenv-poetry#what-about-poetry) but, unlike other tools, it really does what promises.
+Poetry is by [no means perfect](https://frostming.com/2019/01-04/pipenv-poetry#what-about-poetry) but, unlike other tools, it really does what promise.